locationtech/udig-platform/docs/user/en/Setting a hotlink.rst

 #.
 The list of documents associated with this feature is shown in the :guilabel:`Documents` tree, with a folder for the selected feature and another folder for the selected layer
 #.
 Select the hotlink document from the list in the folder of the selected feature
 #.
 Press the :guilabel:`Edit...` button, a dialog will be provided to input details
 #.
-Press the :guilabel:`Commit` button to write this change out as the hotlink is stored in the assigned attribute.
+Press the :guilabel:`Commit` button to write this change out as the hotlink is stored in the assigned attribute

+**Note:** For `Action` hotlinks, the marker '{0}' should be used in the action string for replacement with the attribute's value.

-An example with the sample data set is:
+An example sample dataset is:

-- Use **australia.shp** from the sample dataset
+- Try out **australia.shp** as a sample dataset
-- File and Web hotlinks are already defined
+- File, Web and Action hotlinks are already defined

 **Related tasks**